dheideman/UCSD-RoboFishy/Documentation/raspi setup.md

 V4L2 Driver for Raspberry Pi
 ------
+Currently not using V4L2 driver: see RaspiCam

 Someone said on the internet:

-Using V4L2 driver for raspberry camera "sudo modprobe bcm2835-v4l2", you could access it like USB camera.
+Using V4L2 driver for raspberry camera `sudo modprobe bcm2835-v4l2`, you could access it like USB camera.

 http://raspberrypi.stackexchange.com/questions/28458/rpi-camera-module-with-opencv